8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 If you’re now wondering whether you should hire a Marketing Director, CMO, CRO or CGO, you have to look at the logical approach to this question.
 By replacing one with another, you are probably going to be jumping out of the ‘frying-pan-into-the-fire’ as they will still be left to their own devices and will be expected to tell the Board of Directors what they intend to do.

-If you chose one, the Board will probably let them do as they please (depending on the new hire's ability to present, and their apparent confidence) as the Board are not marketing experts.
+If you do hire one, the Board will probably let them do as they please (depending on the new hire's ability to present, and their apparent confidence) as the Board are not marketing experts.

 If the Board don’t know 'marketing' or they allow this person to attempt to ‘up-the-ante’ to get more leads, it will end in tears because of a lack of structure.
-It will be another case of attempting to digitize the equivalent of ‘dialling for dollars’ i.e. cold-calling and it will fail as a means of obtaining email leads to support achieving the ever-elusive KPI.
+By the way, upping the 'ante' means having a plan to increase your turnover per person per annum!
+If not, it will be another case of attempting to digitize the equivalent of ‘dialling for dollars’ i.e. cold-calling and it will fail as a means of obtaining email leads to support achieving the ever-elusive KPI.

 There has to be a senior level agreement as to the expectation of this individual and for the direction of marketing.
 There also has to be agreement that you have done everything you can to exploit the abilities of existing human resources before entering in to a costly agreement for a new C-Suite player who will be expecting a sizeable six-figure salary and bonus, even if they don’t hit YOUR targets.